michaelpoi/django-post_office/docs/source/celery.rst

     app.conf.beat_schedule = {
     'send-queued-mail': {
-        'task': 'post_office.tasks.send_queued_mail',
+        'task': 'sendmail.tasks.send_queued_mail',
         'schedule': 600.0,
         },
     }

 The email queue now will be processed every 10 minutes.
-If you are using `Django Celery Beat <https://django-celery-beat.readthedocs.io/en/latest/>`_, then use the Django-Admin backend and add a periodic tasks for ``post_office.tasks.send_queued_mail``.
+If you are using `Django Celery Beat <https://django-celery-beat.readthedocs.io/en/latest/>`_, then use the Django-Admin backend and add a periodic tasks for ``sendmail.tasks.send_queued_mail``.

 Depending on your policy, you may also want to remove expired emails from the queue.
-This can be done by adding another periodic tasks for ``post_office.tasks.cleanup_mail``, which may run once a week or month.
+This can be done by adding another periodic tasks for ``sendmail.tasks.cleanup_mail``, which may run once a week or month.